PerfectlySoft/Perfect-Heroku-Buildpack/readme.txt

-A Heroku Buildpack for Swift + Perfect
+A Heroku Buildpack for Swift3 + Perfect
 Packaged by Shao Miller <swiftcode@synthetel.com>
 2016-03-22 13:25:42 UTC
+Updated for Swift3 by Tim Taplin <taplin@accesstelluride.com>
+2016-06-26 10:47:55 MST

 This "Buildpack" makes dependencies available at the /app/.delta/ path.
 These include Swift and Perfect.

+#### All below items will be updated for Swift3 and SPM compatibility:
 Your project must have the following file and directory structure: src/                : Contains your source code src/makefile        : Invoked by the Buildpack